csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 d.
 Study how much of the workflow has been automated at your uni- versity.

 **26.10** Answer the following questions regarding electronic payment systems:

-**Bibliographical Notes 1119**

 a.
 Explain why electronic transactions carried out using credit-card numbers may be insecure.

 b.
-An alternative is to have an electronic payment gateway maintained by the credit-card company, and the site receiving payment redirects customers to the gateway site to make the payment. i.
-Explain what benefits such a system offers if the gateway does
+An alternative is to have an electronic payment gateway maintained by the credit-card company, and the site receiving payment redirects customers to the gateway site to make the payment.

-not authenticate the user. ii.
+i.
+Explain what benefits such a system offers if the gateway does not authenticate the user. ii.
 Explain what further benefits are offered if the gateway has a

 mechanism to authenticate the user.